Get Your Vaccination

 Once you receive your vaccine, it takes about two weeks for it to begin protecting you.
 The vaccine will give you protection against the flu until it's time for a vaccination next fall.

 Vaccine Supply and Availability

-Group Health has plenty of vaccine available.
+Group Health has plenty vaccine available of quadravailent, high-dose, and egg-free flu vaccine for our patients.

-The nasal vaccine, FluMist, is available for healthy individuals between the ages of 2 and 49 who are not pregnant.
+The nasal vaccine, FluMist, is also available for healthy individuals between the ages of 2 and 49 who are not pregnant.

 No Charge for Members; Fee for Public

 Most plans include coverage for seasonal flu vaccinations.
 For some plans, deductibles and coinsurance may apply.
 Remember that if you don't get your vaccine at a Group Health clinic, you may need to pay and submit a claim for reimbursement.
 Check your benefits, or call Customer Service, toll-free, at 1-888-901-4636.